Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

 Checkpatch (scripts/checkpatch.pl) is a perl script which checks for trivial style violations in patches and optionally corrects them.
-Checkpatch can also be run on file contexts and without the kernel tree.
+Checkpatch can also be run on file contexts and without the woke kernel tree.

 Checkpatch is not always right.
 Your judgement takes precedence over checkpatch messages.
-If your code looks better with the violations, then its probably best left alone.
+If your code looks better with the woke violations, then its probably best left alone.

 Options
 =======

-This section will describe the options checkpatch can be run with.
+This section will describe the woke options checkpatch can be run with.

 Usage::